The Psychological Skills of Top Performers

 I couldn’t believe that this wasn’t public knowledge.
 How could more people not know about these principles and techniques?
 I wanted to learn more, and after finishing my masters at Juilliard, I went to Indiana University to pursue a doctorate in psychology.

-Beyond Practicing is everything I wish I would have known 25 years ago, organized as a 5-part online home-study course that represents a step-by-step walkthrough of the key psychological skills that sport psychologists have been teaching elite athletes for years.
+Beyond Practicing is everything I wish I would have known decades ago, distilled into a 6-module online home-study course that will take you step-by-step through the key psychological skills that sport psychologists have been teaching elite athletes for decades.

 The course covers the essential concepts from the sport and performance psychology literature, and with the specific demands of a performing musician in mind, shows you exactly how to develop the ability to overcome nerves and the critic in your head, focus past distractions of all kinds, and play with trust and confidence when the pressure is on.

-It’s very similar to the classes I teach at Juilliard – except you can proceed at your own pace and on your own schedule.
-If you’ve been interested in performance coaching, but found it difficult to schedule, work out the logistics, or it was too much of a financial investment, this home-study course might offer what you’re looking for.
+It’s modeled after the classes that I teach at Juilliard and the Cleveland Institute of Music – except you can proceed at your own pace and on your own schedule.
+If you’ve been interested in performance coaching, but found it difficult to schedule, work out the logistics, or it was too much of a financial commitment, this home-study course might offer what you’re looking for.

 The title of this course might be Beyond Practicing, but it's tough to manage nerves, get into the zone, and play confidently if you don't feel really good about your practice.

-So to make sure you start off on the right foot, and develop a solid foundation on which to build, Beyond Practicing also includes Practice That Sticks – a 1-hour course on the essential research-based practice strategies that all musicians ought to have in their practice toolbox.
+So to make sure you start off on the right foot, and develop a solid foundation on which to build, Beyond Practicing includes Practice That Sticks - a 1-hour course on the essential research-based practice strategies that every musician ought to have in their practice toolbox.

 Confidence is widely acknowledged to be one of the most important ingredients for success.
 But many assume that confidence is either something you’re born with, or is largely out of our control.
 Successful musicians take confidence into their own hands, and you’ll learn how to do the same.